InstaZDLL/Besson_Ethan_info1a_164_2023/README.md

 4. [ ] ~~Add the option to recover button for restoring the previous database.~~
 5. [ ] Add an image in the footer.
 6. [ ] Add functionality to the filter button.
+7. [ ] Add a tag table to the editing panel.

 ### Definitions :